UUHakusho/Character-Animation-Rig-Project/README.txt

 For the visuals see: https://uyi30.artstation.com/projects/d0mV3J

-This project creates a character animation rig using a script that automatically applies Inverse Kinematic constraints on specified bones of a human Metarig from Blender's Rigify Add-On.
+This project creates a character animation rig using a script that automatically applies Inverse Kinematic constraints on specified bones of a human Metarig from Blender's Rigify Add-On, effectively speeding up the rigging process which would be useful in a art pipeline.
 This script can work on any .blend file with the Human Metarig.
 The final result includes a 3D model skinned to a functional rig.
 Command line input for Windows:
     blender.exe kakashi_metarig.blend --python character_rig.py